ziyaj/graphics/a6/README.txt

 the picture in assignment description.

 For creative components:
-- I implemented Phong Shading
+- I implemented Phong shading
-- I implemented refraction
+- I implemented refraction with rayCast3()